Nishmat: Origin

 Nishmat became a standard part of the liturgy by the time of Saadia Gaon.
 The earliest mention of it as part of the Sabbath morning service is in Seder Rav Amram written by Rav Amram Gaon in the ninth century CE.
 In Mishneh Torah, Maimonides (12th century CE) states that it was recited on the Sabbath in Sephardic practice.
 Its use on Sabbath morning was controversial in Europe during the early medieval period.
 Several Ashkenazic rabbinic works explicitly defended its use, including Mahzor Vitry and Kol Bo.

 The exact author of the prayer is not known.
 Based on the acrostic arrangement in Befi Yesharim, some scholars have suggested that Nishmat was authored by a man named Yitzchak with a wife named Rivka, but others have dismissed this idea.

 Some scholars have suggested that the author's name may have been Shimon (שמעון, Simon) from an acrostic within the prayer, and have considered this could be Shimon ben Shetach or perhaps the Apostle Peter, whose Hebrew name was Shimon, which would place the date of authorship in the first century C.E.
+The latter theory is often cited in conjunction with a rabbinic legend that Simon Peter was an agent of the Sanhedrin who infiltrated early Christianity in order to differentiate it from Judaism so that Jews would not be easily attracted to it.